silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/04_Working_With_Images_And_Documents.md

 <div class="note" markdown="1">
 By default, uploaded files are placed in the "Uploads" directory.

 If you place an image in a webpage, and later move or rename that image in "Files & Images," SilverStripe CMS will automatically keep track of those changes, so your webpage will remain unchanged - you don't even have to republish the page.
-[Editor's Note: Isn't that awesome?]
 </div>